Event planning <em>Gantt chart template.</em>

 Paste something like this.

-“We're organising our company's annual customer conference for around 300 attendees at a hotel in London on 15 October.
-It's a one-day event with two keynote speakers, three breakout tracks, a networking lunch and an evening drinks reception.
-I've got a core team of three plus support from marketing, a budget of roughly £60k, and we're kicking off planning now in mid-July.
-I need a timeline that gets us from an empty venue shortlist to a run-sheet, with owners and deadlines for catering, AV, speakers and registration.”
+"We're organizing our company's annual customer conference for around 300 attendees at a hotel in London on 15 October.
+It's a one day event with two keynote speakers, three breakout tracks, a networking lunch and an evening drinks reception.
+I've got a core team of three plus support from marketing, a budget of roughly £60k, and we're kicking off planning now in mid July.
+I need a timeline that gets us from an empty venue shortlist to a run sheet, with owners and deadlines for catering, AV, speakers and registration."

 The event planning plan.